Email FacebookTwitterMenu burgerClose thin

 • Any act of a fiduciary dealing with your IRA money or assets in their own interest

-A disqualified person includes:
+A disqualified person can include several parties.

 • You and/or your spouse